-- 3. Students, we strongly suggest that you communicate with your parents/guardians about your possible illness and seeking out guidance from them.
-Parents/guardians, please contact the KAMS/AMS office if you are concerned about your student's possible illness. - Students, if you are needing some in-person guidance and it is after KAMS/AMS office hours (4:30 p.m.), seek help from the CA on your floor or the CA on-call. - 5.
-Students, if, after visiting with a CA, you decide that a trip to the emergency room or walk-in clinic is necessary, please call your parents/guardians and ask for their advice as well. - 6.
-If a decision is made to visit the ER or walk-in clinic after KAMS/AMS office hours (4:30 p.m.), have the CA call the on-call KAMS/AMS phone and arrange for transportation.
+- 3. Students should communicate with parents/guardians about possible illness and seek out guidance from them.
+Parents/guardians may contact the KAMS/AMS office if concerned about a student's possible illness. - 4.
+Students needing in-person guidance after KAMS/AMS office hours (4:30 p.m.) should seek help from the CA on their floor if available.
+Otherwise, they should call the KAMS-AMS on-call phone. - 5.
+If a student has decided to go to the emergency room or walk-in clinic, they should call their parents/guardians and ask for their advice as well. - 6.
+If a visit to the ER or walk-in clinic will be after KAMS/AMS office hours (4:30 p.m.), the CA should call the on-call KAMS/AMS phone and arrange for transportation.
 If the student is currently not in Custer Hall, the student will call the KAMS/AMS on-call phone. - 7.
 Once the on-call KAMS/AMS staff member is notified, the student's parents/guardians will be called.
-The parents/guardians will be updated by the on-call KAMS/AMS staff member. - 8.
-If the student is experiencing a major medical emergency, the residential life staff have been trained to call 911 and provide the student support until medical personnel arrive at Custer Hall.
+The parents/guardians will be updated by the on-call KAMS/AMS staff member.

+8. If the student is experiencing a major medical emergency, the residential life staff have been trained to call 911 and provide the student support until medical personnel arrive at Custer Hall.
 If the student is transported to the emergency room via ambulance, residential life staff will call the KAMS/AMS on-call phone.
 The designated on-call KAMS/AMS staff member will meet the ambulance/student at the emergency room.
 The on-call KAMS/AMS staff member will call the student's parents/guardians and provide medical updates.